The New iPhone SE: Everything You Need To Know

 If you don't care for big phones, the iPhone SE looks to be one of the best small phones we've seen in years.
 It promises to pack in access to Apple's iOS ecosystem, wireless charging and water resistance, snappy performance and an above-average camera.

-Will the final product deliver?
-You'll have to wait on our full review of the iPhone SE to find out.
+Does the final product live up to the hype?
+You can read our full review of the iPhone SE here.